stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.tables/preferredwidth/_index.md

 ---
+title: Aspose::Words::Tables::PreferredWidth class
-title: PreferredWidth
+linktitle: PreferredWidth
 second_title: Aspose.Words for C++ API Reference
-description: Represents a value and its unit of measure that is used to specify the preferred width of a table or a cell.
+description: Aspose::Words::Tables::PreferredWidth class.
+Represents a value and its unit of measure that is used to specify the preferred width of a table or a cell in C++.
 type: docs
 weight: 40
 url: /cpp/aspose.words.tables/preferredwidth/